Friday, March 13, 2026

 Why We Stopped Paying to Be Underwhelmed

-We recently did something we that used to be a norm, but now I could probably count on my hands how many times we do it in a year: ate out at a sit down restaurant.
+We recently did something that used to be a norm, but now I could probably count on my hands how many times we do it in a year: ate out at a sit down restaurant.

 We are an ingredients household, for the most part, and have been for several years.
 Way before it was a trend.
 I don't even follow things like that, so it's the luck of the algorithm that I even know that's a thing.
 Anyway, we do have some pre-packaged things that the kids eat, but Philip and I rarely eat any of that (I would love it if the kids didn't eat that stuff either, but we can't win them all).
 We stock so many staples that pretty much anything that we want to eat is available to make.
 This system is certainly made easier by our lifestyle--one parent who stays at home, one parent who works remote (so no travel time), and no kids in sports (yet), so we are able to to make it work.
 But I have a whole list of other reasons why we don't eat out very often:

-1. Prior to this stage of life (children being 6.5 and almost 4), eating at restaurants with kids wasn’t fun.
+1. Prior to this stage of life (children being 6.5 and 4), eating at restaurants with kids wasn’t fun.
 We occasionally go to Chinese, and that usually goes okay because of the instant gratification of the buffet, but actually having to order and wait equated to impatience and whining, which isn’t fun for anyone.

 2. I'm decent at cooking and Philip is pretty phenomenal and we can make just about anything we would choose to order at a restaurant, at home, andddd it will likely taste better.